ShareAll sharing options for:Our top 10 pick of films released in the 1980s

-We’ve got to admit, we love the 80’s here on the farm… which caused us to ponder – what are our top 80’s films?
-After much debate we bring you this; our definitive(ish) list!
+We’ve got to admit, we love the 80s … which caused us to ponder – what are our top 80’s films?
+After much debate we bring you this; THE definitive(ish) list!

 Encouraging thousands of bouffant-haired teens to reach for their legwarmers, 80's classics such as Footloose and Dirty Dancing made dancing cool again.
 Kevin Bacon fights back against the tyranical John Lithgow here but it was never the story that people paid attention to.
 Filled to the brim with catchy dance moves, Footloose also featured Kenny Loggins's memorable theme.

 A Nightmare on Elm Street (1984)